LevyMarfim/lua-pgsql/readme.md

 ### Version

-Current version of the project is `1.0`.
+Current version of this project is `1.0`.